- Academic Difficulties

 A student must apply for RCL in his/her final term if fewer courses (i.e. less than full time) are needed and required to complete the course of study.

-The student must obtain a letter from his/her academic advisor to verify that the current term will be the final term for the student to complete his/her academic program.
+The student must obtain a letter from their academic advisor to verify their major and minor field(s) of study, and that the current term will be the final term for the student to complete their academic program.

 Source: [8 CFR § 214.2(f)(6)(iii)(C)]